dannywillems/ocaml-cordova-plugin-device-example/README.md

 This is an example of the binding to the *device cordova plugin*.
 See the binding [here](https://github.com/dannywillems/ocaml-cordova-plugin-device)

-This application shows the device informations in a simple web page generated with js_of_ocaml.
+This application shows the device informations in a simple alert generated with js_of_ocaml.

+**The application isn't working because the deviceready isn't caught.
+I have no idea why for now**

 ## How to compile ?